0xSteve/FaultTolerancePatternRecognition/README.md

 ## Project Documents
 The directories of the various parts of this project are described below.
+## Underwater Experiment
+This directory contains the design specifications for the underwater experiment and components used therein.

-### CAD for the Underwater Data Collection Experiment
+#### CAD for the Underwater Data Collection Experiment
 The CAD directory contains all the drafts of designs that are required for the construction of this project, as well as a description of those designs.

+#### Electronic Design
+This folder contains all the specification sheets of used devices and final PCB design for the thermocline measuring device.